yingkaisha/keras-vision-transformer/README.md

-# Swin Transformer
+# swin-transformer-keras

-The Tensorflow, Keras implementation of Swin-Transformer
+This repository contains demonstrations of the Swin Transformer in `tensorflow.keras`.